Friday, August 24, 2007

 1/2 cup diced celery

-1/2 cup chopped green pepper
+1/2 cup chopped pepper

 1 garlic clove, minced

-3 cups peeled, cubed sweet potato
+3 cups peeled, cubed sweet or regular potato

 1 can (19 oz) chickpeas, drained & rinsed